antoniocapelo/antoniocapelo.github.com/_posts/2014-02-01-Different-Angle.md

 Let's keep this blog runnin'!

-Lately I've been feedling with the AngularJS framework, which doesn't need any introductions (if you need some though, this [blog post](http://blog.chartbeat.com/2014/01/15/how-angular-lets-us-iterate/) is a good one).
+Lately I've been fiddling with the AngularJS framework, which doesn't need any introductions (if you need some though, this [blog post](http://blog.chartbeat.com/2014/01/15/how-angular-lets-us-iterate/) is a good one).

 On a project I'm working on I needed to create some **custom services** - to access RESTful API's, for example - and **directives** - to enhance some html functionality.